 In another curious vignette, a Christian clergyman declares that there is only one God – of the Christian kind – and that it’s either faith in that God or No Salvation, for “in the end something has to be right.”

-Regrettably, the Christian man of the cloth isn’t followed by an equally radical Muslim imam asserting that it’s either Allah or Eternal Damnation, but we do get to see Romanian actress Maia Morgenstern (the Virgin Mary in The Passion of the Christ) stating that “when you start to say my religion is better than your religion, then it’s the end.”
+Regrettably, the Christian man of the cloth isn’t followed by an equally radical Muslim imam asserting that it’s either Allah or Eternal Damnation, but at least we do get to see Romanian actress Maia Morgenstern (the Virgin Mary in The Passion of the Christ) stating that “when you start to say my religion is better than your religion, then it’s the end.”

 Jim Caviezel & Mel Gibson vs. ‘democratic approach’